By Carlo Rovelli

 But it is less forgivable that, as a scientist, Rovelli does not perceive this visible confusion, nor, more importantly, highlight the fact that Lenin clearly describes Einstein’s Special Theory of Relatively as a materialist concept, against the prevailing trend.

 Support for Einstein

-Rovelli correctly states “The influence of [Lenin’s] philosophical thought is due more to his… elevation to heroic status under Stalin than to the profundity of his arguments.
+Rovelli correctly states “The influence of [Lenin’s] philosophical thought [on this issue] is due more to his… elevation to heroic status under Stalin than to the profundity of his arguments.
 Mach deserves better”.

 The Stalinist bureaucracy that arose after Lenin’s death and the isolation of the Russian revolution of 1917, in its ignorance used Lenin’s book as a basis to attack not just quantum mechanics but Einstein’s Relativity as well, (since Einstein made clear his debt to Mach), in complete contradiction to Lenin’s express statement.

 It is disappointing that Rovelli does not discover that Lenin defends modern science as materialist, while condemning the overwhelming desire of those interpreting that science – not just philosophers but some prominent scientists too, such as Arthur Eddington – for the idealism they openly embraced: